nicolas-rohricht/vanhack-shop-bonsai/README.md

 1 - Download the entire app folder with git clone or download the zip archive, as you prefer.

 2 - Access the root folder of the project and run according to your package manager: `npm install` or `yarn add`.

-3 - Before running the project, I would you recommend to access the android folder and run `gradlew clean` until you got success on this comand.
+3 - Before running the project, I would recommend you to access the android folder and run `gradlew clean` until you got success on this comand.
+Normaly, it's already happens on the first run.

-4 - Run `react-native run-android` to run the project on a connected device or a opened simulator.
+4 - Run `react-native run-android` to run the project on a connected device or an opened simulator.

 ## Some notes